 - ½ tablespoon flaky sea salt

-- To make the buttered pecans, melt 1 ½ tablespoons butter in a large skillet on medium heat.
-Add chopped pecans to the skillet and stir to coat in the butter.
-Allow the pecans to toast for about 5 minutes, stirring occasionally.
-Turn off the heat and set aside.
+- To make the buttered pecans, melt 1 ½ tablespoons of butter in a large skillet over medium heat.
+Toss in the chopped pecans and stir until coated in the butter.
+Let the pecans toast for about 5 minutes, stirring occasionally.
+Turn off the heat and set the skillet aside.

-- To brown the butter, add 1 cup of butter to a medium skillet on medium heat.
-Stir frequently and cook just until the butter turns an amber color with brown bits at the bottom of the pan.
-Promptly remove the skillet from the heat and pour browned butter into a dish and set aside.
-Allow the butter to cool to room temperature.
+- To brown the butter, add 1 cup of butter to a medium skillet over medium heat.
+Stir frequently and cook until the butter turns an amber color with brown bits at the bottom of the pan.
+Quickly remove the skillet from the heat and pour the browned butter into a dish to cool.
+Let it come to room temperature.

-- In a large mixing bowl, add flour, salt, baking powder, and baking soda.
-Whisk to combine and set aside.
+- In a large mixing bowl, whisk together the flour, salt, baking powder, and baking soda.

-- In a separate large mixing bowl, add cooled brown butter, brown sugar, and granulated sugar.
-Use a stand mixer or hand mixer to cream together.
+- In a separate large mixing bowl, mix together the cooled brown butter, brown sugar, and granulated sugar using a stand mixer or hand mixer.

-- Add bourbon and vanilla extract and mix until incorporated.
+- Add the bourbon and vanilla extract, and mix until well-incorporated.

-- Add eggs, one at a time, mixing for about 15 seconds each time.
+- Beat in the eggs, one at a time, mixing for about 15 seconds after each addition.

-- Gently stir flour mixture into the batter just until combined.
+- Gently fold the flour mixture into the batter until just combined.

-- Fold in the dark chocolate chips and chopped buttered pecans.
+- Mix in the dark chocolate chips and chopped buttered pecans.

-- Use a ¼ cup cookie scoop to scoop the batter onto a large baking sheet, leaving about 3 inches between each dough ball.
+- Use a ¼ cup cookie scoop to portion out the batter onto a large baking sheet, leaving about 3 inches between each dough ball.
 Use your hands or the bottom of a glass to gently flatten each ball of dough.
 Add extra chopped pecans and chocolate chips to decorate the top of each cookie.

-- Allow the cookies to remain on the baking sheet for 2 minutes before transferring to a cooling rack.
+- Let the cookies sit on the baking sheet for 2 minutes before transferring them to a cooling rack.
+Enjoy!